vincesp/draggable-resizable-vue3/README.md

 You can style the component using appropriate class names passed as props to the component.
 Moreover you can disable the default styles for the handles, using `handles-type="custom"`, but you should take care to define position and size for them.
 The default classes for handles are `handle` and `handle-tl`, `handle-br` and so on.

-Here is the references you can use for custom styles:
+Here is the templates you can use for custom styles:
 * [`handles-type="handles"` - link](https://github.com/zavalen/draggable-resizable-vue3/blob/master/src/components/draggable-resizable-vue3/css/DraggableResizableVue3Handles.css).
 * [`handles-type="borders"` - link](https://github.com/zavalen/draggable-resizable-vue3/blob/master/src/components/draggable-resizable-vue3/css/DraggableResizableVue3Borders.css).

+---

 ## Slots